 Though reporting the story helped me feel as though I wasn’t a bystander, it took time to get over the shock of the shooting.
 I couldn’t believe that mere suspicion of light drug-use had somehow escalated to use of deadly force.
 It didn’t help that once in the hospital, one of the victims was abandoned by doctors because he didn’t have enough bribery cash to pay for their attention.

 I was, and continue to be, inspired by the courage of those who were in the crowd during the shooting.
 In a country where people are persecuted for speaking out against police and government, they went on the record in the hopes that justice would be served.
 I admire their willingness to involve me, a foreigner, in a very sensitive local issue.
 It spoke volumes of their desire for a more democratic and transparent Sierra Leone – the mission at the core of my internship.

 So whether I was in the right place or the wrong place, at the wrong time or right time, I took comfort in knowing my coverage had made a difference to this small group of people.
-Following my news report, the officer accused underwent a full investigation – not bad for my first rodeo.
+Following my news report, the officer accused underwent a full investigation.

 Week Six: “Democracy Begins with the Right to Speak”

 “Democracy begins with the right to speak.”
 This is the motto of the Independent Radio Network (IRN), the publisher I work for in Freetown.
 After the commotion of last week, I thought it would be prudent to write about what I actually do on a day-to-day basis, when blood is not shed on the street outside my desk.